pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/api-gateway.md

 Details on each is below.
-For those not directly supported, all of these capabilities are accessible to you in the [AWS package]({{< relref "/docs/reference/pkg/nodejs/pulumi/aws" >}}), and are described in depth in the article [Controlling and Managing Access to a REST API in API Gateway]( https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-control-access-to-api.html).
+For those not directly supported, all of these capabilities are accessible to you in the [AWS package]({{< relref "/docs/reference/pkg/nodejs/pulumi/aws" >}}), and are described in depth in the article [Controlling and Managing Access to a REST API in AWS API Gateway]( https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-control-access-to-api.html).

 ### Authorizing Requests using Cognito Authorizers